 Introduction

 A limiting factor to efficiently control behavior in model organisms is the need for a large spread of light that sufficiently covers a fraction of behavior-promoting neuronal circuits.
-Here, an activation wavelength (λmax) for optogenetic tools in the red spectral range allows for penetration in much deeper layers in comparison to blue light (Ash et al., 2017, p.
-20).
+An activation wavelength (λmax) in the red spectral range allows penetration in deeper layers than blue light (Ash et al., 2017).
 Therefore, optogenetic tools that are sensitive to red light are desirable.
-Currently, RubyACRs from the Labyrinthulea are the furthest red-shifted ACRs reported.
-However, they exhibit a substantial photocurrent inactivation and a slow photocurrent recovery at high light intensities 11 caused by accumulation of long-lasting and non-conducting secondary photointermediates (Sineshchekov et al., 2023).
+Currently, RubyACRs from the Labyrinthulea are the most redshifted ACRs reported.
+However, they exhibit a substantial photocurrent inactivation and a slow photocurrent recovery at high light intensities (Govorunova et al., 2020) caused by the accumulation of long-lasting and non-conducting secondary photointermediates (Sineshchekov et al., 2023).
 Furthermore, the operational light sensitivity that describes the ability of an optogenetic tool to exert an effect on the cell at a given photon density also defines the volume of activated neuronal tissue.
-Here, ACRs that combine high expression, high single-channel conductance, moderate kinetics and a high operational light sensitivity are ideal for efficient silencing of larger volumes.
+Here, ACRs that combine high expression, high single-channel conductance, and moderate kinetics, resulting in a high operational light sensitivity, are ideal for efficiently silencing larger volumes.

 We screened a panel of ChRs across the phylogenetic tree, including previously unexplored ChR clades.
 Among them, MsACR1, a member of the prasinophyte ACR family (Rozenberg et al., 2020), was the most activated with yellow-green light of 555 nm.
-The introduction of substitutions into the wild-type MsACR1 protein revealed a single mutation that caused a further redshift of the action spectrum and accelerated the photocurrent kinetics.
-Furthermore, we evaluated the optogenetic usability of MsACR1 and its mutant raACR for “red and accelerated ACR”.
-As such, we recorded dissociated hippocampal neurons at various light stimulation paradigms and tested the possibility to disrupt neuronal network activity in the primary motor cortex that directly influences locomotion behavior.
-The ACRs are well expressed and reliably suppressed activity with nano-watt light intensities.
-Additionally, raACR offers suppression of action potentials at a higher temporal resolution in comparison to MsACR1.
+Introducing substitutions into the wild-type MsACR1 protein revealed a single mutation that caused a further redshift of the action spectrum and accelerated the photocurrent kinetics.
+Furthermore, we evaluated the optogenetic usability of MsACR1 and its mutant raACR for “red and accelerated ACR.”
+As such, we recorded dissociated hippocampal neurons at various light stimulation paradigms and tested the possibility of disrupting neuronal network activity in the primary motor cortex that directly influences locomotion behavior.
+The ACRs are well-expressed and reliably suppress activity with nano-watt light intensities.
+Additionally, raACR offers suppression of action potentials at a higher temporal resolution than MsACR1.

 Results